Crowne Plaza Charlotte Executive Park

 - You must have a CSM.

-- Normally you must have been doing Scrum for at least three months before you take this course, and normally for at least 3 months since you got your CSM.
-(The A-CSM requires 12 months as a SM on a team over a 5 year period.
+- Normally you must have been doing Scrum for at least 3 months before you take this course, and normally for at least 3 months since you received your CSM.
+(The A-CSM requires 12 months as a Scrum Master on a team over a 5-year period.
 Some of that experience could be earned before you got your CSM.)

-- Re-read the “Scrum Guide” by Sutherland and Schwaber.
-(About 18 pages)
+- Re-read the “Scrum Guide” by Jeff Sutherland and Ken Schwaber.

 - Read another one of Ken Schwaber’s or Jeff Sutherland’s books.
+(We assume you had already read one of their books.)
 Tell us which one you choose.
-If you have read all of the Schwaber/Sutherland books, and prefer to read another Scrum-related book, please tell us which one you choose.
+If you have read all of their books and prefer to read another Scrum-related book, please tell us which one you choose.

-- Read one of the articles in our list of Articles, and suggest one article or video to be added to our list of articles and videos.
+- Read one of the articles in our list of articles, and suggest 1 article or video to be added to our list of articles and videos.

 - You must describe yourself, your situation and your experiences with Scrum.
 We will give you more details about this.